zeekcollins/See-N-Say/README.md

 ## :exclamation: About

 See 'N Say is a native Android app developed in Java on Android Studio.
 Its objective is to entertain children while helping them develop their cognitive skills.
-The app includes a photo feature, allowing the child to take a picture before each round, designed to heighten the ending affirmation and increase the feeling of personal acheivement.
+The app includes a photo feature, allowing the child to take a picture before each round, designed to heighten the ending affirmation and increase the feeling of personal achievement.

 ## :rocket: Technologies